Skip to content

 These EasyConfigs will copy the container to a safe place in your user installation so that you can keep it if reproducibility is a concern for you.
 They will also install modules that define some standard variables that make it easy to locate the container and set the appropriate bindings for the singularity command.
 Some of the container modules also provide some wrapper scripts that make it easier to work with the container or can serve as an example for your own scripts to use the software in the container.

-In many cases, the singularity container file in your own directory space can be removed and the module will automatically pick up the central one.
+In some cases, the singularity container file in your own directory space can be removed and the module will automatically pick up the central one.
 However, check the documentation for the package in the LUMI Software Library, it will tell you if you can do so.

 Do keep in mind though that the centrally stored container file will be removed if we find problems with it, while the container may still be perfectly fine for you.
 E.g., some containers provide the RCCL communication library which is popular in AI applications, but requires a specific plugin to work well with the Slingshot 11 interconnect of LUMI.
 These containers often need to be rebuilt after a system upgrade, but they may still be perfectly fine for users who use only a single GPU or a single GPU node.
 If you want to keep using the older version though, it has to be installed in your own file space.